michalkmet/xp-transpose-two-strings/NOTES.md

 - ✅ UAT1.1: When user pass no input, it should return an exception
 - ✅ UAT1.2: When user pass empty array, it should return an exception
 - ✅ UAT1.3: When user pass string, it should return an exception
-- ⚠ TODO UAT1.4: When user pass array with only one string, it should return an exception
+- ✅ UAT1.4: When user pass array with only one string, it should return an exception
+- Refactor story 1